Policy Learning with Adaptively Collected Data: Regret Upper Bound

-Note that on the contrary to~\citet{hadad2019confidence,zhan2021contextual}, here the weights $\{h_t\}_{t\in[T]}$ are pre-specified and \emph{not} adaptive.
-In fact, the choice of $h_t$ should take into account the worst-case variance of $\widehat{\Gamma}_t$ over the entire policy class and all possible data realizations; we shall discuss the details in Section \ref{section:weights}.
+\begin{remark} Unlike the choice of weights in~\citet{luedtke2016statistical,hadad2021confidence,zhan2021off}, here $\{h_t\}_{t\in[T]}$ are pre-specified and \emph{not} adaptive.
+In fact, the choice of $h_t$ should take into account the worst-case variance of $\widehat{\Gamma}_t$ over the policy class and all possible data realizations (see more details in Section \ref{section:weights}). \end{remark}